grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi repeated his question.

 "Of course!
-I don't cheap out on anything on my fuckin' boat," said Shakes.
-"So: I kept that _Grackle_ a few miles off and ran them northwards for three or four hours.
+I don't cheap out on anything on my fuckin' boat.
+So anyways, I kept that _Grackle_ a few miles off and ran them northwards for three or four hours.
 But by that time the sea was starting to chop up from the storm.
 The _Gnat_ was taking frothy green water right up against the sail.
 I figured we were probably far enough from the _Prospect_, so I went silent and dove the _Gnat_ and disappeared under the waves for the duration of the storm.
 Lost track of the pursuing sub at that point.
 How'd you all do in that fucking storm?"

 "Hemi brought the _Prospect_ up to the surface in the ditch of a ten meter wave, rolled her right the fuck over.
 She was completely on her side for a bit, but eventually came upright again," said Percy.